Rohit7718beep/zero-sense-codetyrans/README.md

-# Welcome to your CODE SENSE project
+# Welcome to our CODE SENSE project